 Currently, the only requirement that governs the humane handling of poultry is that breathing must be stopped before a bird enters the scald tank, so that birds do not drown.
 The FSIS only enforces violations when the facility has committed so many violations that the establishment’s process is out of control.
 Any other practices that result in discomfort, pain, injury, or death other than by slaughter are not covered by current regulations.
 This includes actions that result in bruising, broken bones, lacerations, and environmental conditions that result in prolonged suffering or death other than by slaughter.
 Even though the FSIS has acknowledged that a link exists between inhumane handling and adulteration of poultry, it has failed to take action.
 AWI and Farm Sanctuary petitioned the USDA to prevent this type of handling, as it results in the adulteration of millions of bird carcasses annually.

-Unfortunately, on November 25, 2019, the FSIS denied both plaintiffs’ petitions stating that the PPIA does not give the FSIS authority to create requirements for the humane handling of live birds at slaughter.
+In November 2019, the FSIS denied both plaintiffs’ petitions stating that the PPIA did not give the FSIS authority to create requirements for the humane handling of live birds at slaughter.
 AWI and Farm Sanctuary were unsatisfied with this outcome, and chose the last resort of suing the agency to force it to address its failures under the law.

 Case Name: Animal Welfare Institute v.
 Perdue